 Between the 1800-1900 AD, the Union Suit was patented in Utica.
-It was a buttoned one piece garment with long sleeves and pants.
-It was extremely comfortable but because the concept was still sinking in and was new, it garnered a slew of vulgar nicknames.
-Eventually, American boxer John L. Sullivan made the garment popular, naming them “Long Johns,” which is the name most know them by.
+It was a buttoned-one piece garment with long sleeves and pants.
+It was extremely comfortable, but because the concept was still sinking in and was new, it garnered a slew of vulgar nicknames.
+Eventually, American boxer John L. Sullivan made the garment famous, naming them “Long Johns,” which is the name most know them by.

 In 1874, C.F.
 Bennett, while working for a Chicago sporting goods company, made his contribution to men's underwear – the jockstrap, which was designed to serve one well in any high-impact sport.

 The Evolution of Briefs and Boxers in the Modern Age (1900-present)